vahidhedayati/kickstart-with-bootstrap-example/README.md

 Ajaxdependancyselection works with the two plugins so far.

-To make DatePicker and DateTimePicker work the rest of the plugins were installed.
+To make DatePicker and DateTimePicker work jquery-date-time-picker   has been installed which works with the default layout (main.gsp)

+the Boostrap date picker and boostrap date time picker java scripts were manually added (and their css files also added in)

+These two js files allow date/time picking through kickstart-with-bootstrap and can be seen if you go to http://localhost:8080/testing/country/browse